 Ask Ella: Stonecrop Flowers Aren’t Just For Gardens

-Ask Ella is a reoccurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
+Ask Ella is a recurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
 This column is dedicated exclusively to common and rare varieties of flowers you’re likely to find at your local market.
 This week, we spotlight sedum– a filler succulent perfect for the cooler months.

 For florists, sedum is relatively specific term, referring to a brushlike plant with branching stems and chubby leaves that is sometimes known as “stonecrop flower” or simply “stonecrop”.
 The tiny flowers grow in thick bunches, in a dense, blanket-like formation not unlike broccoli.
 But for gardeners, the term “sedum” is an incredibly broad category that can refer to any of number plants of incredibly varied stature, shape, and color.
 In fact, sedum is part of the Crassula genus– the same genus that encompasses house plants like jade and succulents– a fact that becomes obvious upon closer inspection of its thick, silicon-like leaves.